[Note: Any changes from the copy handed out

 will be materials posted on the class

-Web site that you will be asked to print out and bring to class.
+website that you will be asked to print out and bring to class.
 These include assignments, tip sheets,

 exercises, answer keys and readings.
 You will need a three-ring binder to